ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 [![](/wiki/shared/news/2025-10-14-project-loved-october-2025/1981370.jpg)](https://osu.ppy.sh/community/forums/topics/2140763)

-[Various Artists - raph tag maps compilation #1 yay](https://osu.ppy.sh/beatmapsets/1981370#taiko) by ::Raphalge::{ user=3918650 }, [overdahedge2015](https://osu.ppy.sh/users/9864847), and ::roufou::{ user=1109122 }\
+[Various Artists - raph tag maps compilation #1 yay](https://osu.ppy.sh/beatmapsets/1981370#taiko) by ::Raphalge::{ user=3918650 }, ::overdahedge2015::{ user=9864847 }, and ::roufou::{ user=1109122 }\
 150 – 260 BPM, 4:03 | 4.71★ – 7.98★\
 The \[filesize lol\] difficulty is *not* being nominated for Loved.\
 *description written by ::nevqr::{ user=14269506 }*

 Playing taiko in tandem has been a hot community topic for quite some time now.
 Maybe, one player should take care of dons while the other handles the kats?
 But what if there was a simpler way?

-::Raphalge::{ user=3918650 }, alongside with ::overdahedge2015::{ user=9864847 } and [roufou](https://osu.ppy.sh/users/1109122), have carefully crafted a map pack specifically designed for Tag play.
+::Raphalge::{ user=3918650 }, alongside with ::overdahedge2015::{ user=9864847 } and ::roufou::{ user=1109122 }, have carefully crafted a map pack specifically designed for Tag play.
 [L9](https://osu.ppy.sh/beatmapsets/1846739#taiko/3793541), [FACE OF DEATH](https://osu.ppy.sh/beatmapsets/1869031#taiko/3845321), [Made of Fire](https://osu.ppy.sh/beatmapsets/1114599#taiko/2328309) or [ultimer](https://osu.ppy.sh/beatmapsets/1761945#taiko/4579406)?
 You got it!
 This pack includes loads of difficulties that are accessible to most of the player base.
 Are you an Oni enjoyer or are 7★ maps more like it?
 It doesn't matter!
 Perhaps, the hardest thing about playing Tag might be finding a willing friend!

 Although Tag is disabled on taiko by default, here is a short tutorial to show how you can play.